FormidableLabs/denim/README.md

 #### Derived Data

-Archetype authors may not wish to expose _all_ data for user input.
+Module authors may not wish to expose _all_ data for user input.
 Thus, `denim` supports a simple bespoke scheme for taking the existing user data and adding derived fields.